 Ocean hideaways don’t get much more idyllic than Porto Santo, a pretty volcanic island off the Moroccan coast near Madeira.

-And this remote Atlantic paradise has something that its sister island doesn’t – a 9-kilometre stretch of golden, sandy beach with some of the most crystalline waters imaginable.
+And this remote Atlantic paradise belonging to Portugal has something that its sister island doesn’t – a 9-kilometre stretch of golden, sandy beach with some of the most crystalline waters imaginable.

 Two mountains mark each end of the island and it was the first landfall of discoverer João Gonçalves Zarco who promptly named it Porto Santo (Holy Port) in gratitude for being blown there during a storm in 1418.